eddiehaug/gemini-cli-telemetry-analysis-and-visualization/README.md

 **Major new features and improvements will be committed soon.
 I highly recommend you to wait until then for testing as one of the new features is a tear down button to revert all changes.**

-Other improvements include the automated deployment of a Grafana instance in GKE Autopilot, with connection to BigQuery and 6 dashboards ready-made for tracking quota, user adoption, issues, etc.
+Other improvements include the automated deployment of a Grafana instance in GKE Autopilot, or connection to an existing one, with auto configuration of the connection to BigQuery and 6 dashboards ready-made for tracking quota, user adoption, issues, etc.

 ---